 As a parent, seeing something weird in your child’s poopy diaper can be disconcerting!
-All the questions that pop up!
+There are many questions that might pop up.
 Is this bad?
 Is my child sick?
 Did I feed them something dangerous?
 Do we need to go to the doctor?
 You may find yourself wondering what are the black strings in baby’s poop?

-Black strings or worm-like pieces in baby poop is most likely undigested banana.
-Her digestive tract is still maturing and certain foods (or parts of food) may be more difficult to process than it would be for an adult.
+Black strings or worm-like pieces in baby poop are most likely undigested bananas.
+Your baby’s digestive tract is still maturing and certain foods (or parts of food) may be more difficult to process.
 Babies also poop frequently so it’s not uncommon for food not to be fully processed.

-What are the black strings in my baby’s poop?
+What are the black strings in baby’s poop?

 If you find black strings or worm-like substances in your baby’s poop, there are several common sources that are not causes for concern.